Emacs Lisp: Example

-To understand the logic behind Emacs Lisp, it is important to remember that there is an emphasis on providing data structures and features specific to making a versatile text editor over implementing a general-purpose programming language.
+The development of Emacs Lisp was guided by the goal of providing data structures and features specific to making a versatile text editor over implementing a general-purpose programming language.
 For example, Emacs Lisp cannot easily read a file a line at a time—the entire file must be read into an Emacs buffer.
 However, Emacs Lisp provides many features for navigating and modifying buffer text at a sentence, paragraph, or higher syntactic level as defined by modes.

 Here follows a simple example of an Emacs extension written in Emacs Lisp.
 In Emacs, the editing area can be split into separate areas called windows, each displaying a different buffer.
 A buffer is a region of text loaded into Emacs' memory (possibly from a file) which can be saved into a text document.

 Users can press the default C-x 2 key binding to open a new window.
 This runs the Emacs Lisp function split-window-below.
 Normally, when the new window appears, it displays the same buffer as the previous one.
 Suppose we wish to make it display the next available buffer.
 In order to do this, the user writes the following Emacs Lisp code, in either an existing Emacs Lisp source file or an empty Emacs buffer: